-Forty-four Holstein calves (14 males, 30 females) were obtained from a single source, deprived of colostrum, identified by unique individual numbers and transported (two shipments) to the research facility.
-Prior to arrival, the calves were randomly assigned to be vaccinated intranasally (IN) with N3 or with a placebo vaccine (control group).
+Forty-four Holstein calves (14 males, 30 females) were obtained from a single source, were deprived of colostrum, were identified by unique individual numbers and were transported (two shipments) to the research facility.
+Prior to arrival, the calves were randomly assigned to be vaccinated intranasally (IN) with N3PMH or with a placebo vaccine (control group).
 Calves were housed in individual hutches segregated by treatment group, and the groups were physically separated by at least 15 feet.
-During the study, each calf was bottle-fed (until able to be fed with a bucket) at least 2 quarts of milk replacer twice daily and had access ad libitum to fresh water after 4 days of age and a calf starter diet.
+Each calf was bottle-fed (until able to be fed with a bucket) at least 2 quarts of milk replacer twice daily, had access ad libitum to fresh water after 4 days of age and was fed a calf starter diet.
 Calves were allowed 4 or 5 days to acclimate.
 Health care was managed by the attending veterinarians.
-All calves were confirmed (Antigen-capture Enzyme-Linked Immunosorbent Assay) "negative" for persistent infection with Bovine Viral Diarrhea Virus (BVDV).
+All calves were confirmed (Antigen-capture Enzyme-Linked Immunosorbent Assay) negative for persistent infection with Bovine Viral Diarrhea Virus (BVDV).

 All calves were 5 to 7 days old and had serum neutralizing (SN) antibody titers to BRSV < 1:2 when vaccinated (Day 0).
-Nasalgen 3 was prepared so that the dose administered contained the minimum protective dose (MPD) of BRSV and contained IBR virus and Pl_3 virus at or above titers licensed for release.
-The placebo vaccine contained the same antigens as N3 but without BRSV.
+N3PMH was prepared so that the dose administered contained the minimum protective dose of BRSV and contained IBR virus, $PI_3$ virus, MH and PM at or above titers licensed for release.
+The placebo vaccine contained the same antigens as N3PMH but without BRSV.
 One mL of placebo vaccine was administered into each nostril of 22 calves (15 females, 7 males).
-Then, one mL of N3 was administered into each nostril of 22 calves (15 females, 7 males).
+Then, 1 mL of N3PMH was administered into each nostril of 22 calves (15 females, 7 males).
 After vaccination, all calves remained in their respective hutches.
-For 2 weeks following vaccination, routine care and feeding of the calves in the control group was provided prior to the calves vaccinated with N3 to prevent cross-exposure.
-At about 7 weeks of age, the calves were commingled in one of eight holding pens according to the original randomization assignment.
-Each holding pen contained calves from one shipment and an equal number of calves from each treatment group.
+For 2 weeks following vaccination, routine care and feeding of the calves in the control group were provided prior to the calves vaccinated with N3PMH to prevent cross-exposure.
+At about 7 weeks of age, the calves were commingled in one of eight holding pens according to the original randomization assignment; each holding pen contained calves from one shipment and an equal number of calves from each treatment group.
 Personnel administering the challenge, performing clinical observations, scoring lung lesions or performing laboratory procedures were blinded to the treatment group to which any calf was assigned.

 During the post-vaccination period, no adverse events related to the vaccines were observed.
 Five calves had transient bouts of diarrhea that resolved after prescribed treatment.
-On Day 78, all calves (44 head) were commingled and shipped approximately 440 miles to a contract research organization (CRO) where they were challenged by aerosolized/nebulization of a solution (4 mL per calf) that contained virulent BRSV.
+On Day 78, all calves (44 head) were commingled and shipped approximately 360 miles to a contract research organization where they were challenged by aerosolized/nebulization of a solution (4 mL per calf) that contained virulent BRSV.
 The challenge was repeated on Day 79.
 All calves were monitored (clinical signs of infection by BRSV, respiratory rates, and rectal temperatures were recorded) daily from Day 77 (one day before challenge) through Day 86, (post-challenge Day 8).
 Samples (one swab per nostril) of nasal secretions were obtained on Day 77 and daily from Day 80 to Day 86 for determination of shedding of BRSV.
-On Day 86, all calves were euthanized, lungs were removed and examined for pneumonic lesions caused by BRSV, and lesions were scored by two qualified individuals.
+On Day 86, all calves were euthanized.
+Lungs were removed and examined for pneumonic lesions caused by BRSV, and lesions were scored by two qualified individuals who were blinded to treatment.
 (The average of the two scores was recorded and used for analysis.)
 The total lung score was calculated as follows:

-(Left cranial \times 0.05) + (Left middle \times 0.06) + (Left caudal \times 0.32) + (Right cranial \times 0.06) + (Right posterior cranial \times 0.05) + (Right middle \times 0.07) + (Right caudal \times 0.35) + (Accessory \times 0.04)
+(Left cranial $\times$ 0.05) + (Left middle $\times$ 0.06) + (Left caudal $\times$ 0.32) + (Right cranial $\times$ 0.06) + (Right posterior cranial $\times$ 0.05) + (Right middle $\times$ 0.07) + (Right caudal $\times$ 0.35) + (Accessory $\times$ 0.04)

-Total lung lesion score (LLS; %)1
+Total lung lesion score (LLS; %).1